-Female physiology : women are more vulnerable to bladder infections and, ultimately, to kidney infections than men, because their urethra is shorter, which makes it easier for infections to reach parts of the urinary tract more quickly.
+Female physiology: women are more vulnerable to bladder infections and, ultimately, to kidney infections than men because their urethra is shorter, which makes it easier for conditions to reach parts of the urinary tract more quickly.

-Urinary catheter : A urinary catheter is a tube that is inserted into the bladder through the urethra to drain urine.
-Having a urinary catheter increases the risk of developing a urinary tract infection (UTI).
+Urinary catheter: A urinary catheter is a tube inserted into the bladder through the urethra to drain urine.
+A urinary catheter increases the risk of developing a urinary tract infection (UTI).
 This includes a kidney infection.

-Kidney stones : people with kidney stones have a higher risk of developing a kidney infection.
-Kidney stones are the result of an accumulation of dissolved minerals in the inner lining of the kidneys.
+Kidney stones: people with kidney stones have a higher risk of developing a kidney infection.
+Kidney stones result from an accumulation of dissolved minerals in the inner lining of the kidneys.

-Enlarged prostate : men with enlarged prostate have an increased risk of developing kidney infections.
+Enlarged prostate: men with an enlarged prostate have an increased risk of developing kidney infections.

 Who is at Risk?

 Kidney infections can occur at any age and are much more common in women.
-This is because a woman’s urethra is shorter, which makes it easier for bacteria to reach the kidneys.
+This is because a woman’s urethra is shorter, making it easier for bacteria to reach the kidneys.